Please excuse the construction happening around our office. Please call 414-464-9021 if you have any troubles at all accessing our parking lot.

 MG 9136 1 (1)

 When our dentists remove soft tissue with our CO2 LightScalpel Laser, the tissue is vaporized.
-It is gone for good, and that’s a good thing when used for problems such as diseased gum tissue.
-And the LightScalpel Laser has the added advantage of closing the blood vessels as it removes the diseased gum tissue.
+It’s permanently gone, which is good when used to treat problems like diseased gum tissue.
+The LightScalpel Laser has the added advantage of closing the blood vessels as it removes the diseased gum tissue.
 This adds a level of disinfection unachievable without the laser.

 Bottom line?
 These are permanent treatments that deliver permanent results with Dr. Rick Winter.